Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] post is used for sending information to the server. get is used for retrieving form information from the server.
 - [ ] get is used for sending information to the server. post is used for retrieving form information from the server.
-- [ ] With get, data is included in the form body when send to the server.
-With post, the data goes through the URL.
+- [ ] With get, data is included in the form body when sent to the server.
+With the post, the data goes through the URL.
-- [x] With post, data is included in the form body when send to the server.
+- [x] With post, data is included in the form body when sent to the server.
 With get, the data goes through the URL.

 #### Q15.
 What is the difference between the `<div>` and `<span>` tags?